RSS

 currentContainer = sprContainer2;

 Once our xml file is fully loaded, the function onXMLLoadComplete will be called.
 This function assigns the received data to xmlSlideshow, gets the total slide count and stores it in the variable intSlideCount.
-Then it’ll call the function switchSlide which will immadiately load the next slide without waiting on the timer event.
+Then it’ll call the function switchSlide which will immediately load the next slide without waiting on the timer event.

 xmlSlideshow = new XML(e.target.data);